-Field Description Display Template Web Form template path.
+Field Description Display Tem- plate Select one of the following templates to be used for the page type: Web Form template path.
 Enter a path to the aspx page template file that displays the content of the page.
 Web form template.
 Select a Web Forms template that the page type is associated with.
 If your developer created several templates using type classes, these appear in the list.
 MVC template.
 Select a MVC template with which the page type is associated.
 If your developer created several templates using type classes, they appear in the list.
 Registered template Select to use registered page templates for displaying content.
 The registered page templates are available for selection in the drop-down list.
 You then can associate a page type with predefined page templates to display the same content using different channels.
 Advanced information Displays information about the GUID globally unique identifier, class name and assembly name for the page type.
 Access level Determines the users and user groups for which the page type is available when creating new pages.
 The default setting is Everyone (available to all users and groups).
 See Access rights Do the following to limit access rights for a page type: a.
 Clear the Create check box to remove Everyone from the access level setting. b.
 Click Add users/Groups and select the relevant users or groups. c.
 Make sure that the Create check box is selected for the desired users and groups.